Kassian Bogatyrets: Russophile leader

 Bogatyrets was born in Kabivtsi–Kabin village, in the northern half of the Duchy of Bukovina (now in Chernivtsi Raion, Ukraine).
 His family was attested there from the era before the Austrian annexation, when the whole of Bukovina was part of Moldavia.
 The Bogatyretses had belonged to the rich Moldavian yeomanry (răzeși), but their lands had been scattered between male inheritors before Kassian's birth—his parents, Dmitry and Xenia, were officially registered as "farmers" or "peasants".
 Like several of his ancestors, Kassian was destined for a priestly career.
 He studied at the Volksschule and the gymnasium of Czernowitz (Chernivtsi), graduating with honors in 1889, then attended the Orthodox Theology Department of Franz Joseph I University, taking his diploma cum laude in 1893.
 He also had an interest in Ukrainian folklore, presenting his finds to the (mainly Romanian) Academia Ortodocsă Society of Czernowitz.

 On May 11, 1897, he married Stefanida Veligorska, daughter of Priest Alexander from Oshyhliby.
 In June of the same year he was consecrated a deacon by Arcadie Ciupercovici, the Metropolitan of Bukovina and Dalmatia, taking an administrative position in Sadhora.
+In September, he officiated alongside Galician Romanian priests at a ceremony in Lemberg (Lviv)—praying for the successful completion of a Romanian church, which had been paid for by ethnographer Teodor Burada.
 In 1898, Bogatyrets became a Doctor of Divinity from the same Franz Joseph I University, having also taken advanced courses in Slavistics.
 He was moved from Sadhora to Orshivtsi in 1898, and in the following year to Stanivtsi.

 Within that context, Bogatyrets emerged as a figure of importance among the Bukovina Russophiles (or "Old Ruthenians").
 The faction was led by Orthodox theologian Eugene Hakman and scholar Jevhen Kozak; its adversaries were "Ukrainophiles", Greek Catholics, and modernizing "Young Ruthenians" such as Hierotheus Pihuliak and Nikolai von Wassilko.
 The Russophile movement as a whole was discouraged by the Austrian administrators, who backed the Pihuliak faction.
 When Bogatyrets applied for a lecturer's chair at his alma mater, he received a veto from the Austrian officials and Metropolitan Arcadie.
 He continued his ministry, receiving commendation.
 In 1901, he rose to the position of parish priest, and, in this capacity, began a long-lasting career in popular education and political activism, establishing reading rooms and cooperative societies, and spreading Russophile ideas among his parishioners.
+During elections for the Diet of Bukovina in mid-1904, he was presented as a candidate of the Russian National Party (RNP) for the rural precinct of Waszkoutz.
+He lost to a Ukrainophile, Theodor Lewicki, 63 votes to 21.
+He was rumored to have conspired with Alexander von Barbier, a figure from the German community, in his attempt at undercutting Lewicki.
+The allegation was attributed to Mihail Chisanovici of the Democratic Peasants' Party, who nevertheless stated: "I have not disclosed this or similar information to anyone, and I am not aware of any such pact".